-Abbas condemns Israel for ‘hideous war massacre’ after Gaza hospital attack
+Abbas accuses Israel of ‘hideous war massacre’ after Gaza hospital attack

 The Palestinian president says Israel crossed ‘all red lines’ by attacking the hospital, killing hundreds of people.